youweiliang/Multi-view_Graph_Learning/README.md

 # Multi-view Graph Learning
-Code for our paper "[Multi-view Graph Learning by Joint Modeling of Consistency and Inconsistency](https://arxiv.org/abs/2008.10208)", which is follow-up work of our ICDM paper "Consistency Meets Inconsistency: A Unified Graph Learning Framework for Multi-view Clustering".
+Code for our paper "[Multi-view Graph Learning by Joint Modeling of Consistency and Inconsistency](https://arxiv.org/abs/2008.10208)", which is the follow-up work of our ICDM paper "Consistency Meets Inconsistency: A Unified Graph Learning Framework for Multi-view Clustering". **This version is more robust and stable and efficient than the ICDM version.**

 ### Preparation